stennety/mywebsite/_posts/2017-10-24-my-macos-workflows.md

 ![]({{site.cdn_path}}/2017/10/24/toggle_dnd.gif)

+## Disable Caps Lock

+Caps Lock is annoying.
+You should disable it.
+To do this, go to Preferences -> Keyboard -> Modifier Keys, and set "Caps Lock" to "No Action."

 ## Alfred

 [Alfred](https://www.alfredapp.com/) is an excellent app switcher, clipboard manager, and all-around Swiss Army Knife for macOS.
 I recommend picking up the [Powerpack](https://www.alfredapp.com/powerpack/buy/).
 It's abous $22 as of the time of this writing and opens up tons of functionality.